-Havering Council’s gritters rolled out for the first time last week (20/11/2019) as temperatures dropped below zero.
+Havering Council’s gritters rolled out for the first time recently when temperatures dropped below zero.

-The fleet treated main routes around the borough with salt in order to keep everyone moving and help make conditions safe.
+The crew treated main routes around the borough with salt in order to keep everyone moving and help make conditions safer.

 - 2,000 tonnes of salt in our depot – enough to grit up to over 380 miles of roads and sufficient for almost three weeks of continuous snowfall